parthavshergill/Spotify-Music-Recommender/README.md

 # Further extension
 I am currently in the process of converting the tool to a web-app by building a front-end for it using Flask.

+# Credit
+This tool was inspired by Amolo Mavuduru's similar system.